 At HeadShots Inc, we strive to create a fun & stress-free environment for every client.
 At our studio, we play upbeat music and constantly get feedback from the client so that we can work towards an amazing headshot that you’ll be proud to show online.
 We’ve mastered one service that we do exceptionally well.

 How Much Do Medical Residency Headshots Cost?

-Professional headshots cost between $65 and $750 depending on geography, package, and provider.
-The upper end is likely a complete rip-off unless you’re looking for an extremely specific style.
-The bottom end is going to produce some truly terrible photos.
+Residency headshots cost between $65 and $750 depending on geography, package, and provider.
+The bottom end of this range is going to produce some truly terrible photos.